happysmile12321/zim/packages/zim-leafer/Readme.md

 ## Introduction

-zim-leafer is adaptor of leafer, let zim use react
+zim-leafer is adaptor of leafer, let zim use react.

 ## Installation